Seattle City Light

 Product/External

-We identified usability issues and presented evidence-based, actionable recommendations to enhance the accessibility and understandability of the incentive program.
-These recommendations have driven updates to the Seattle City Light website, resulting in a more favorable user experience and easier access to incentive details.
+We identified major usability issues and provided evidence-based recommendations to enhance incentive program accessibility and clarity, which have driven updates to the Seattle City Light website to improve user experience.

 For example, a table of contents was incorporated into the documentation based on our suggestions to improve navigation.